wKovacs64/hibp/README.md

 ```

 **N.B.** This module requires a Promise implementation to exist in the global
 namespace prior to being loaded.
-Therefore, to facilitate usage on
+Therefore, to facilitate usage in
 [browsers without native Promise support][caniuse-promise], you are responsible
 for providing a polyfill.
 I recommend [es6-promise][es6-promise].